AndrewWrites/Technical_Writing_Portfolio/Community Articles/Interface Designer Part 1 - Macros.md

 <br>
 You can also set up a custom icon by selecting that radio button.
 Using the Custom Icon allows you to either create an image outside of Alteryx; or perhaps us a company logo, to represent your macro. <br><br>

-Another common setting used in macros is how the output records will be formatted.
+Another common setting used in macros is how to format the output records.
 The default is expecting that every iteration of output will have the same schema, and Alteryx will throw an error if they are different.<br><br>

 If your schema may change based on the data being fed into the macro, select the check box indicating that, and then choose a method to align the fields:<br>
 ![output](/Community%20Articles/Screenshots/Interface%20Designer%20-%20Macros/OutputOptions.png)
 <br>
 Similar to the Union tool, you can have your macro automatically configure the fields by name or position allowing for greater flexibility with your data.
 These options can be particularly helpful when using the Dynamic Input tool within your macro to open multiple files.
 These settings should allow the macro to continue opening files if the schema changes or if field names are slightly different. <br><br>

-The final option in the Properties view is not used nearly as often but allows the user to create a custom Help file or link to be included with the macro. <br><br>
+The final option in the Properties view allows you to create a custom Help file or link for the macro. <br><br>

 Note: Screenshots taken from version 10.5.